-‘Vanderpump Rules’ Star Lala Kent Shows Off Third-Trimester Baby Bump In New IG Share
+'Vanderpump Rules' Star Lala Kent Shows Off Third-Trimester Baby Bump In New IG Share

 When asked what advice she plans to share with her child, Lala previously revealed that she plans to be a protector at all costs.

-“I think the one thing would be: ‘you’re safe with me,” she said on her Give Them Lala…with Randall podcast last fall, according to People.
-“This world is really gonna try to kick you’re a– but I got you boo.
-I’m gonna kick it’s a– for you.'”
+"I think the one thing would be: 'you're safe with me," she said on her Give Them Lala…with Randall podcast last fall, according to People.
+"This world is really gonna try to kick you're a-- but I got you boo.
+I'm gonna kick it's a-- for you.'"

-Lala recently told TooFab that with her wedding Randall Emmett still on hold due to the coronavirus pandemic, they plan to focus on making babies instead and teased that she hopes to have one more after this, and then they’ll be good.
+Lala recently told TooFab that with her wedding to Randall Emmett still on hold due to the coronavirus pandemic, they plan to focus on making babies instead.
+She teased that she hopes to have one more after this, and then they'll be good.

 Lala is also a stepmom to Randall's daughters London and Rylee, whom he shares with his ex-wife Ambyr Childers.